 The following are some pretty awesome restaurants in Tofino that you will want to check out.
 Reservations are highly recommended especially during the summer months of July and August.

 - Wolf in the Fog

 In addition to dining at restaurants, there are also some pretty amazing casual outdoor options like the infamous Tacofina Cantina food truck or the Surfside Grill at Pacific Sands.

 The Best Coffee in Tofino

-Like I mentioned earlier, I discovered my favourite coffee in Tofino and there really is no better location to sip that warm cup of goodness.
+Like I mentioned earlier, I discovered my favorite coffee in Tofino and there really is no better location to sip that warm cup of goodness.
 Tofino has some incredibly hip and cool coffee shops and cafes so plan to spend a lazy morning or leisurely afternoon at one of the following:

 - Rhino Coffee House

 - The Foggy Bean Coffee Co (Ucluelet)